robertknight/mnist-from-scratch/README.md

 learning algorithms as a learning exercise.
 Implementations are "from scatch" using just Python + numpy.

 Minimal effort has been put into parameter tuning.
-I wanted to find out how what the "out of the box" performance was like for each algorithm.
+I wanted to find out how well each algorithm performed "out of the box".

 The training/test datasets are the [classic MNIST dataset](http://yann.lecun.com/exdb/mnist/) and the more recent, and harder, [fashion MNIST](https://github.com/zalandoresearch/fashion-mnist).